imhicihu/ISKM2017/Guidelines_connection_streaming.md

 * Avoid using wireless connections for streaming.
 * Avoid VOIP connections during the streaming.
 * Connect through network cable to the fastest connection as possible.
+* Install Mozilla Firefox® or update it to the latest version as possible.
 * Test your bandwidth: ie.: [http://beta.speedtest.net/#](http://beta.speedtest.net/#)
 * Minimum screen size: 800 x 600 pixels.
 (VERIFY THIS)
 * Defragment your hard disk (where Mozilla Firefox® is installed).
-* Verify that your hard disk (where your Mozilla Firefox is installed) got -at least- 10 GB of free space available.
+* Verify that your hard disk (where your Mozilla Firefox® is installed) got -at least- 10 GB of free space available.
 * During the streaming, do not enable background operations (ie.: defragmentation of your hard disk, antivirus scanning, stream online music [besides the ISKM 2017], avoid pending updates (ie.: by Apple App store, by Microsoft; Linux dependencies alerts, antivirus definitions, _et alia_).
 * Shut down instant messaging, email, system notifications (ie.: from operating system, browser itself, social networks, etc.).
 * Disable (temporarily) any energy saver schema from your operating system during your streaming (ie.: stop hard disk, screen goes black, operating system goes freeze...)